-Response to Current Year Finding
+Response to Current Year Findings

-The audit finding and recommendation above, along with your response, will be included in our Statewide Single Audit Report for the fiscal year ended June 30, 2024.
-Including your response satisfies the federal requirement that management prepare a Corrective Action Plan covering all reported audit findings.
-Satisfying the federal requirement in this manner, however, can only be accomplished if the response to the significant deficiency includes the information specified by the federal requirement, and only if the response is received in time to be included in the audit report.
-The following information is required for the response:
+The audit findings and recommendations above, along with your responses, will be included in our Statewide Single Audit Report for the fiscal year ended June 30, 2024.
+Including your responses satisfies the federal requirement that management prepare a Corrective Action Plan covering all reported audit findings.
+Satisfying the federal requirement in this manner, however, can only be accomplished if the response to each significant deficiency includes the information specified by the federal requirement, and only if the responses are received in time to be included in the audit report.
+The following information is required for each response:

 - 1. Your agreement or disagreement with the finding.
-If you do not agree with the [an] audit finding or believe corrective action is not required, include in your response an explanation and specific reasons for your position. - 2.
+If you do not agree with an audit finding or believe corrective action is not required, include in your response an explanation and specific reasons for your position. - 2.
 The corrective action planned for each audit finding. - 3.
 The anticipated completion date. - 4.
 The contact person(s) responsible for corrective action.

-Please provide a response to Michelle Searfus by March 11, 2025 and provide Rob Hamilton, State Controller, a copy of your Corrective Action Plan.
+Please provide a response to Kelly Olson by March 25, 2025 and provide Rob Hamilton, State Controller, a copy of your Corrective Action Plan.